 Harden scores 39 as Rockets beat depleted Pelicans

-James Harden scored 39 points and Russell Westbrook added 26 as the visiting Houston Rockets won their fourth consecutive game, beating the injury-depleted New Orleans Pelicans 122-116 on Monday night.
+James Harden scored 39 points and Russell Westbrook added 26 as the visiting Houston Rockets won their fourth consecutive game by beating the injury-depleted New Orleans Pelicans 122-116 on Monday night.
 Harden scored 13 straight points as the Rockets took command midway through the fourth quarter.
-Eric Gordon came off the bench to add 17 points, Clint Capela had 11 points and 20 rebounds, and P.J.
+Eric Gordon came off the bench to add 17 points, Clint Capela had 11 points and 20 rebounds and P.J.
 Tucker scored 10 to support the Rockets' two stars.

 The Rockets led 58-52 at halftime and extended their lead to 11 points on three occasions early in the third quarter.
 Moore entered the game and scored seven quick points and the Pelicans climbed within one point.

 Houston rebuilt the lead to 11, but Redick's 3-pointer helped New Orleans get within 90-82 after three quarters.
-The Rockets increased their lead to 95-82, but Redick made two 3-pointers, one of which turned into a four-point play, helping the Pelicans get within 97-93 with 7:33 to go.
+The Rockets increased their lead to 95-82, but Redick made two 3-pointers, one of which turned into a four-point play, in helping the Pelicans get within 97-93.

 Harden scored the next 13 points of the game, including a four-point play of his own, and Houston took a 17-point lead.
 The Pelicans turned the ball over eight times in the first quarter, leading to nine Rockets points as Houston took a 30-23 lead at the end of the period.

-Harden scored nine points in the second quarter and Okafor came off the New Orleans bench to match him as the Rockets took a 58-52 halftime lead.
+Harden scored nine points in the second quarter and Okafor came off the Hornets bench to match him as the Rockets took a 58-52 halftime lead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)